alexrothenberg/alexrothenberg.github.com/_posts/2013-08-06-how-to-unit-test-an-angular-app.md

   })
 });{% endhighlight %}

+If you want to look at the example we've built its all on github [alexrothenberg/angular-tic-tac-toe](https://github.com/alexrothenberg/angular-tic-tac-toe).

 I hope you've found this journey useful and will make sure to test the next Angular app you write!